-Find that the Discord screen share feature is not working for some odd reason?
-Or do you find the screen share to be stuck on the black or grey screen?
+Find that the Discord screen share feature is not working or showing for some odd reason, or do you find the screen share to be stuck on the black or grey screen?

 Discord is undoubtedly among the best collaboration platforms out there, especially with its superior screen share functionality allowing multiple users to share their screen simultaneously.